 What is the general definition of probate?

-It can be succinctly described as the legal process of estate administration.
-When certain circumstances exist, the probate court will provide supervision during the administration process.
+Probate in Nevada can be succinctly described as the legal process of estate administration.
+When certain circumstances exist, the Nevada probate court will provide supervision during the administration process.

 Court involvement would only be necessary if there are no estate planning documents, right?